- Our Story|

 Read the program description in the VCU Bulletin.

-Additional information also is available in the School of Mass Communications Graduate Handbook (pdf).
+Additional information also is available in the Robertson School Graduate Handbook (pdf).

 The mission of the Master of Science in Mass Communications-Multimedia Journalism is to provide graduate, professional education for students who are in various stages of their careers in journalism and the broader communications industry and who seek to develop a stronger foundation and preparation in multimedia journalism.